awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.md

 }
 ```

-## Subscribe an Application Endpoint to a Topic<a name="subscribe-an-application-endpoint-to-a-topic"></a>
+## Subscribe an application endpoint to a topic<a name="subscribe-an-application-endpoint-to-a-topic"></a>

-To initiate a subscription to a web app, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_API_Subscribe.html) operation\.
+To initiate a subscription to a web app, use the [Subscribe](https://docs.aws.amazon.com/sns/latest/api/API_Subscribe.html) operation\.

 You can use the subscribe method to subscribe several different endpoints to an Amazon SNS topic, depending on the values used for parameters passed\.
 This is shown in other examples in this topic\.